PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/index.md

 kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/release-3.7/deploy/gatekeeper.yaml
 ```

-This command produces the output below.It confirms that the necessary CRD's, mutating/validating webhooks, and admission controllers have been created.
+This command produces the output below.
+It confirms that the necessary CRD's, mutating/validating webhooks, and admission controllers have been created.

 ```shell
 namespace/gatekeeper-system created